pirovc/multitax/README.md

 ## General information

  - Taxonomies are parsed into nodes.
 Each node is annotated with a name and a rank.
- - Some taxonomies have a taxonomic id (NCBI, Silva) and other use the rank + name as identifier.
-In multitax all identifiers are treated as strings.
+ - Some taxonomies have a numeric taxonomic identifier (NCBI, Silva) and other use the rank + name as an identifier.
+In MultiTax all identifiers are treated as strings.
- - A single root node is defined by default.
-This node can be changed `root_node` when loading the taxonomy (as well as annotations `root_parent`, `root_name`, `root_rank`).
+ - A single root node is defined by default for each taxonomy (or `1` when not defined).
+This can be changed with `root_node` when loading the taxonomy (as well as annotations `root_parent`, `root_name`, `root_rank`).
+If the `root_node` already exists, the tree will be filtered.
  - Standard values for unknown/undefined nodes can be configured with `undefined_node`,`undefined_name` and `undefined_rank`.
 Those are default values returned when nodes/names/ranks are not found.
  - Taxonomy files are automatically download or can be loaded from disk (`files` parameter).
 Alternative `urls` can be provided.
 When downloaded, files are handled in memory.
 It is possible to save the downloaded file to disk with `output_prefix`.